rly/ndx-structured-behavior/README.md

 The extension *ndx_beadl* defines a collection of interlinked table data structures for storing behavioral tasks and data.
 While the extension has been designed with BEADL in mind, the data structures are general and are intended to be useful even without BEADL.
+For additional information about BEADL, please visit [https://beadl.org/](https://beadl.org/).

-The data model consists of three main components:
+The *ndx-beadl* data model consists of three main components:

 ![ndx-beadl schema](docs/tutorial_nwb_userdays_2022/ndx_beadl_schema.png?raw=true "ndx-beadl schema")